 To learn more about redirects, see our guide on how to set up redirects in WordPress.

 We hope this article helped you change the author slug and base in WordPress.
-You may also want to see our list of the most wanted WordPress tips, tricks, and hacks, and our picks for the best free author bio box plugins for WordPress.
+You may also want to see our guide on how to choose the best domain registrar or our expert picks for the best free author bio box plugins for WordPress.